2022 UK & Ireland Greyhound Racing Year

-The 2022 UK & Ireland Greyhound Racing Year was the 97th year of greyhound racing in the United Kingdom and Ireland.
+2022 UK & Ireland Greyhound Racing Year was the 97th year of greyhound racing in the United Kingdom and the 96th year of greyhound racing in Ireland.

 Summary

-The year started well for the industry when Kevin Boothby's Suffolk Downs was granted a Greyhound Board of Great Britain (GBGB) licence.
+Suffolk Downs was granted a Greyhound Board of Great Britain (GBGB) licence in January 2022.
 The first trial session took place on 12 January and the first meeting was held on 8 February 2022, with the primary race distance being 388 metres.

-A parliamentary debate took place on the 28 March discussing a petition presented by Welsh Labour MP Christina Rees to abolish greyhound racing in Wales.
-The anonymous petitioner referred largely to the Valley Greyhound Stadium (not affiliated to the GBGB) and a stray and abandoned dogs centre called Hope Rescue (both in Wales).
-Parliament voted for no further action.
+A Westminster Hall debate was held on the 28 March following a petition presented by Welsh Labour MP Christina Rees for the abolition of greyhound racing.
+Rees stated that the petitioner wished to remain anonymous and raised welfare concerns, including in relation to Valley Greyhound Stadium, which is not affiliated with the GBGB, and Hope Rescue in Wales.
+The House resolved that it had considered the petition Following the debate, GBGB CEO Mark Bird welcomed what he described as political support for the sport and said the government had no intention of banning greyhound racing.

 Mark Wallis won his fourth Trainers Championship (marketed as Judgement Night), which was held at Monmore Green.
 He would go on to win the Greyhound Trainer of the Year for a 13th time.

 The major open race circuit saw a significant increment in prize money levels.
 Premier Greyhound Racing (the collaboration between the Arena Racing Company and Entain increased the winning prize of two original classics, the St Leger and Oaks to £20,000.
 Additionally, the Golden Jacket, Champion Stakes, Regency and Eclipse also offered a £20,000 first prize.
 Towcester continued to hold events with a £10,000 winner's prize.
 The addition of the new category 1 competitions resulted in the GBGB changing the rules in relation to the number of rounds held.
 The new ruling (from 2023) would see category 1 events, except the classics, held over three rounds instead of four.